 IMPORTANT NOTE: You may find tutorials using the :1880 at the end of the browser URL.
 Now, the ThingBox uses the usual default 80 port and :1880 should not be used.

 Find your Thingbox on the network

-The simpliest solution is to use an ethernet wire.
+The first solution is to use an ethernet wire.
 There is nothing more to do in this case.

-Starting from version 2.7.0, a WiFi Access Point is created at startup (for 10 minutes, if there is no other internet access).
+The second solution is to use the WiFi Access Point that is created at startup (for 10 minutes, if there is no other internet access).
 It allows to easily set the WiFi parameters and connect the device to the network.
 See the WiFi Access Point chapter.

 Access with a browser using .local address